Pension and retirement assets

 In many divorces, the most valuable assets may be something that you do not think about very often.
 But these assets can have a big impact on your life now and in the future.

-Pension and retirement assets can sometimes be worth more than your house.
-Every month, you get a statement for your bank accounts and stock brokerage security accounts.
-But you may get a statement for pension or retirement assets only once a year.
-You should take a careful look at what you have, and in your divorce you should have clear goals about what you want to do with your (and your spouse’s) pension and retirement assets.
+you may get a statement for pension or retirement assets only once a year.
+You should take a careful look at what you have, and in your divorce you should have clear goals about what you

 There are several types of pension and retirement assets.
 Each are treated differently in divorce.